ZopaPublic/react-components/src/components/molecules/CheckboxField/CheckboxField.md

 <CheckboxField label="Do you love rap?" name="check6" disabled={true} />;
 ```

-- Disabled, valid and checked
+- Disabled, valid and checked (valid state to be removed soon)

 ```tsx
 import { CheckboxField } from '@zopauk/react-components';